Edward D. Hoch: Captain Leopold

-Captain Jules Leopold is a police detective, the head of the Violent Crimes Squad of the police department for the fictional city of Monroe, Conneciticut, a city apparently modeled on Hoch's own home town, Rochester, New York, in Monroe County, New York.
+Captain Jules Leopold is a police detective, the head of the Violent Crimes Squad of the police department for the fictional city of Monroe, Connecticut, a city apparently modeled on Hoch's own home town, Rochester, New York, in Monroe County, New York.
 Along with his colleagues Lieutenant Fletcher and Sergeant Connie Trent, he is one of Hoch's most conventional characters.
 The Leopold stories are police procedurals on the surface, showing the interaction of the officers as they investigate crimes, but the crimes themselves are frequently unusual and reflect Hoch's skill at plotting and placement of clues.
 The story outcomes usually depend on the deductive ability of Leopold and his comrades rather than on straightforward police work, and sometimes feature impossible crimes and locked rooms.

 The Leopold stories best illustrate one of the attractions of Hoch's series tales: The characters age and alter realistically with time.
 In the course of the series, Leopold has divorced, remarried, retired, returned to work, and retired a second time.
 Lieutenant Fletcher has been promoted to captain to replace him, and Connie Trent has been promoted to Lieutenant.
 In some of the recent stories, the focus is on Fletcher and Trent, with Leopold only acting as a respected adviser.

 Leopold first appeared as a subsidiary character in a 1957 story.
 In "The Theft of Leopold's Badge" in March 1991, Hoch brought Captain Leopold and Nick Velvet together in the same story.

 EQMM has published the majority of the Leopold stories, but a number have appeared in AHMM as well.
 The Edgar-winning "The Oblong Room", perhaps the most frequently reprinted Leopold story, was first published in The Saint Magazine.